 On later trips, we spent more time together and became good friends.
 Mercy & Carlos helped Jim design his own group programs.
 He began leading his own groups in 2012.
 Carlos and Mercy eventually relocated to the States.

 MERCY PENA MORENO: Hello–I’m now a permanent resident of the U.S., but I was born and raised in Havana.
 I graduated from the University of Havana, where I received a degree in Psychology.
 I worked primarily as a German Translator for various institutions.
 I later worked as a travel guide and travel agent.
 I really enjoyed showing my homeland to visitors from all over the world.
 In 2011 we moved to Miami

 In 2016, my husband Carlos and I returned to Cuba after being away for over 5 years.
 It was inspiring to see all the positive changes in Cuba.
 We are currently working with our friend Jim Lewis in the agency known as Cuba Travel Surge, which specializes in designing and conducting custom tours for a variety of groups.

 CARLOS AGUIAR SANTIAGO: Greetings!
 I was born and grew up in Havana.
 I’m now a permanent resident of the U.S., and I hope to become a citizen this year.
 My wife Mercy and I moved to Miami in 2011.
 We now live in Jacksonville.

-In November 2016 I returned to Cuba for the first time in over 4 years.
-Jim and I were guides for a 10-day expedition focused on Cuba’s health care system.
+In November 2016 I returned to Cuba for the first time in over 5 years.
+Jim and I guided an expedition focusing on Cuba’s health care system.
 I enjoyed seeing my family and friends again.
-The amount of change in Cuba since I left was very evident.
+The amount of change in Cuba since I left was significant.
 It gave me much hope for Cuba’s future.